 My hope is that writing about OCD will shed some light on the disorder and encourage people to get the help they need.
 Since I reached out to an OCD specialist several years ago, I’ve been doing well.
 I’m armed with great resources and coping techniques, so even when obsessions do pop up I know how to deal with them.

-I live in Minneapolis, Minnesota, with my husband, Peter, and our two rescue dogs, Tuffy and Gracie.
+I live in Minneapolis, Minnesota, with my two rescue dogs, Tuffy and Gracie.
 They’re full of spunk and a lot of fun.

 I’d love to hear from you!
 Just fill out the form below.